ebitengine/purego/README.md

 Then to run: `CGO_ENABLED=0 go run main.go`

+## Questions

+If you have questions about how to incorporate purego in your project or want to discuss how it works join the [Discord](https://discord.com/channels/842049801528016967/1123106378731487345)!

 ### External Code

 Purego uses code that originates from the Go runtime.
 These files are under the BSD-3